- EL Family and Transgender Medicine Elective (Oneonta, New York)

-Supervision: Overall supervision will be by Dr. Cardona.
+Supervision: Overall supervision will be by Dr. Acevedo.
 The senior resident or faculty member present in the office or hospital will provide direct clinical supervision on any particular day.

 Facilities: Our three offices in Middletown, Portland, and East Hampton are well equipped with facilities for minor surgery, casting, colposcopy, spirometry, audiometry, complete vision screening, electrocardiograms, various cultures and rapid, enzyme-based diagnostic tests.
 Each office has a teaching microscope and full videotaping capabilities.

 Scheduling Restriction(s): Scheduling per permission of director/preceptor, Closed during Summer

 Student’s Class Level: 3rd, 4th, 5th year

 Accept Visiting Students: No. *For international students: only accredited Canadian Medical School Visiting students are considered.